dudewithhalo/Computational_physics_phy473/weather analysis/README.md

 ## Weather Data Analysis 🥵🥶

 This data comes from a weather station located in San Diego, California.
-The weather station is equipped with sensors that capture weather-related measurements such as air temperature, air pressure, and relative humidity.
-Data was collected for a period of three years, from September 2011 to September 2014, to ensure that sufficient data for different seasons and weather conditions is captured.
+There are various metrics given such as air temperature, air pressure, and relative humidity.
+Data was collected for a period of three years, `from September 2011 to September 2014`.
 <hr>

 ### Dataset Description<br>